tpadjen/civ-vii-resource-allocation/README.md

 A mod to improve the Resources screen in Civ VII.

 ## Features:
-* Remove all assigned resources with the click of a button
+* Remove all assigned resources from all settlements with the click of a button
 * Keep all resource lists sorted
+* Middle click an assigned resource to immediately unassign it from a settlement (if possible)

 ## Installation Instructions